dumben/WheelOfAdventOfCode/README.md

 ## Commands

 - `aoc!spin` - Manually get a random Advent of Code challenge
-- `aoc!schedule` - See when the next automatic Friday announcement will happen
+- `aoc!schedule` - See when the next automatic announcement will happen for your server
+- `aoc!setschedule <day> <hour>` - (Admin only) Set the announcement schedule for your server
+  - Example: `aoc!setschedule friday 18` (Every Friday at 6:00 PM UTC)
+  - Day: monday, tuesday, wednesday, thursday, friday, saturday, sunday
+  - Hour: 0-23 (UTC timezone)
+  - Posts will be made at 1 minute past the specified hour

 ## License